(work in progress)

 1814 Ackermann Evening Half-Mourning

-This silk gown shows the longer, less full sleeve, and very full skirt of the last years of the century.
+This silk gown shows the longer, less full sleeve.
 The bustline is high and the waistline is only very slightly lower in the back.
+The skirt is very full, with the fullness being distributed evenly around the waistline.

 Net gowns with chenille embroidery were popular in the 1806-1810 years.
-This gown has the narrower skirt that was popular during that time.
-Waistlines still were even front-to-back, or dipped slightly, as seen here.
+This gown has the narrower skirt than many gowns of the time.
+The fullness is all at the back, with a small bustle pad added to help the skirt stand out from the body.
+Waistlines were still even front-to-back, or dipped slightly, as seen here.
 The neckline is fairly high at the back.
-Note how the museum has mounted this gown with a small bustle pad in the back.
 This bodice shows the classic "diamond back" cut for this period.
 Shoulder seams were set behind the modern shoulder line and a diagonal back seam went from near the center back to the back of the arm.
 Backs were narrow (posture: upright, shoulders back).
 Unlike modern armholes that are cut almost vertically from the shoulder, armholes from this period were cut deeply towards the center back.
 Note there is no underarm seam (see sewing guide below).

 Sleeves